About Electoral Registration

 Register to Vote

 Everyone is responsible for registering themselves.
 Under the old system the ‘head of every household’ could register everyone who lived at their address, this is no longer an option.

-How to register under the new system if your not already registered
+How to register online, if your not already registered

 Look out for a confirmation to say you are registered.

-Please use the "Contact" tab above to send a message to electoral services or to contact us in writing.
+Please use the "Contact" tab to complete our online send a message to electoral services or to contact us in writing.

 When we have received and verified your details we will add you to our list of new applications which is available to view on request in County Hall, Newport.
 Any elector can then object to your name being added to the register within 5 days of its inclusion.
 If this happens we will write to you.